There are plenty of reasons why living overseas is a terrifically fun thing to do.

 Although discovering a new country on your own can be quite fun, there's nothing like having a local on hand to show you the sights.

 You'll go on some fantastic dates where you try new activities or foods.

 Your romantic mini-breaks will be to destinations that you may not have thought of visiting if you were exploring the country on your own.

 2. You may strengthen your language skills

-If your native tongue isn’t widely spoken in your new country, this will be a great opportunity to work on your language skills.
+If your native tongue isn't widely spoken in your new country, this will be an excellent opportunity to work on your language skills.

 Taking language lessons and eager to practice speaking aloud to a local?
 Well, go on a series of dates.
 That'll get you talking.